 In the Declaration, John Dunlap’s peculiarity would have been in capitalizing all nouns, forms deriving from nouns, and phrases to have nouns for their heads — yet he did that according to quite a prevalent and known printing custom at the time.

 Outside the custom, we have capital letters to specify on terms.
 John Carter capitalized the Constitution as that of the United States.
 Referring to particular States, he spelled the word “constitution” with a small letter.
 Today, specificity is the very reason to capitalize business contract Parties.

-Emily Dickinson certainly did not mean her poetry for only a joke, though her poems show she had a sense of humor as well.
-Her works were first printed in year 1890, prepared by Thomas Wentworth Higginson and Mabel Loomis Todd, who knew the poet in person, that is, they knew how she made notes or drafted her poems, as well as what a clean copy was to look — according to herself.
+Emily Dickinson certainly did not mean her poetry for only a joke, though her poems show a sense of humor as well.
+Her works were first printed in year 1890, prepared by Thomas Wentworth Higginson and Mabel Loomis Todd, who knew the poet in person, that is, they knew how she made notes, or drafted her poems, as well as what a clean copy was to look — according to herself.
 Their edition does not have the “idiosyncrasies”.
 Those occurred with the Johnson print, in year 1955.

 Light laughs the breeze